What is Meditation

 was using in Hoshiarpur.

 Sorensen was born in northern Denmark in 1890, the son of a peasant farmer.
-He went to school but says that he escaped "headucation."
+He attended school but claimed to have escaped "headucation."
+He preferred nature, his own company, and silence, often communicating with trees and plants.

 At the beginning of those 40 years he lived in a tree on a small island in the Ganges near Hardwar.
 Students from the college in the town would swim out to the island and he would climb down from the tree to talk to them.
 But eventually he ended up near Almora, about 7,000 feet up in